minmar94/EfficientTNNGPforActigraph/README.md

 # T-NNGP
-Developing extension to the NNGP methodology in the unidimensional case
+Optimizing the NNGP methodology for the uni-dimensional/temporal setting.